-- Follow/like one or more of the VUMC accounts.
-Share information posted on these public channels with your own networks in social media -- you are an important voice in our community.
+- Follow/like one or more of our brand social media accounts.
+Share information posted on these public channels with your own networks in social media.
+You are an important voice in our community.

-- Visit, follow and share on your own personal social accounts content from My Southern Health, VUMC's health and wellness information site, and Discover, VUMC's site aimed at peer physicians and scientists highlighting our research and clinical advances.
+- Visit, follow and share on your own personal social accounts content from My Southern Health, VUMC's health and wellness information site, and Discoveries in Medicine, which highlights research and clinical advances.
 Features on employees on VUMC Voice are also ripe for sharing, as is content from our magazines, Hope, Momentum and Vanderbilt Medicine.

-- Submit news, announcements and photos of staff to the social media team to consider for posting on our current social media sites at email@example.com.
+- Submit news, announcements and photos of staff for consideration for our brand channels.
+Email: email@example.com.
 We love recognizing teams and sharing their stories during national recognition weeks and other events.

-- If you're interested in discussing how social media might help you meet your department's business goals and objectives, request a consultation.
-We'll talk with you about your goals, your strategy, and the resources required.
-Before any new account is approved, you'll need to identify a primary moderator, who will take this on as part of their job duties, and at least one back-up moderator.
+- If you're interested in discussing how social media might help you meet your department's business objectives, request a consultation.
+We'll talk with you about your goals, strategy, and resources required.
+Accounts should not be created without approval from Marketing & Engagement.
+Unapproved accounts or approved accounts that don't meet minimum publishing and monitoring requirements will be removed.

-- If you'd like someone from the social media team to speak to your team or department about the social media policy, social media best practices or Vanderbilt Health's social media program, you can submit that request via firstname.lastname@example.org as well.
+- If you'd like someone from the social media team to speak to your team or department about the social media policy, social media best practices or Vanderbilt Health's social media program, submit that request via firstname.lastname@example.org.

-Accounts representing VUMC are subject to Vanderbilt University trademarks review.
+Accounts representing Vanderbilt Health entities must go through Vanderbilt University trademarks review.

-Be aware that the Social Media Policy requires that any accounts that use the Vanderbilt name, logo or variations of them or that purport to speak on behalf of a VUMC clinic, department or other entity must be approved by Strategic Marketing prior to creation.
-In addition to supporting you with our team's expertise, this is a requirement of the Trademark Licensing Agreement that VUMC has with Vanderbilt University.
+Any accounts that use the Vanderbilt name, logo or variations of them or that purport to speak on behalf of a Vanderbilt Health/VUMC clinic, department or other entity must be approved by Marketing and Engagement prior to creation.
+In addition to supporting you with our team's expertise, this is a requirement of the Trademark Licensing Agreement with Vanderbilt University.